lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    o  Devices (Dev) are the end-devices or hosts (e.g. sensors,
       actuators, etc.).
 There can be a high density of devices per radio gateway.

-   o  The Radio Gateway (RG), which is the end point of the constrained link.
+   o  The Radio Gateway (RGW), which is the end point of the constrained link.

    o  The Network Gateway (NGW) is the interconnection node between the Radio Gateway and the Internet.

    o  LPWAN-AAA Server, which controls the user authentication and the
       applications.
-We use the term LPWAN-AAA server because we are not assuming that this entity speaks RADIUS or Diameter as many/most AAA servers do, but equally we don't want to rule that out, as the functionality will be similar.

    o  Application Server (App)